kadimetla/doc-adk-training/training/module38-best-practices/README.md

 *   **Retries with Exponential Backoff:** For tools that call external APIs that might fail intermittently, implement a retry mechanism with exponential backoff.
 *   **Circuit Breaker Pattern:** To prevent a failing external service from causing cascading failures in your system, use a circuit breaker that temporarily stops calls to the failing service.
 *   **Graceful Degradation:** Design your agent to provide a useful, albeit limited, response even if one of its tools fails.
 For example, a product recommendation agent could fall back to showing "popular items" if the personalization service is down.

+### Key Takeaways
+- **Architecture:** Build modular systems with small, focused tools and specialized agents.
+- **Performance:** Optimize by selecting the right model, managing token usage, caching results, and using parallelism.
+- **Security:** Always validate inputs, manage secrets securely, implement authentication, and use Human-in-the-Loop for sensitive operations.
+- **Resilience:** Build robust error handling into your tools, use retries for flaky APIs, and design for graceful degradation.